dduportal/rpi-utils/notes/notes.md

 ### a - Set hostname

-Given that default name is black-pearl for all freshly booted images of Hypriot, we should set a custom hostname.
+Given that default name is "black-pearl" for all freshly booted Hypriot images of, we should set a custom hostname.

 Edit (as root) the file ```/boot/occidentalis.txt``` at the line beginning with ```hostname```:
 ```bash